balawahu/DAT505-Code/README.md

 Eyes directions will follow the mouse and their positions are random.After updating the webpage their locations will change.

-From this project I learn how to change objects facing directions follow mouse and define their positions on random.
+From this project I learn how to change objects facing directions follow mouse,put Interaction functions on objects and define their positions on random.

 ----------